‘Excellence in pastoral care and oversight in and through Life Church Southampton’

 - To pray for each other and the needs of the church.

-3\ To meet the needs of the current congregation and beyond by identifying and releasing pastoral gifting within each site, releasing members into their works of service, and encouraging the church to care for one another (2 Tim 2:2; 1 Cor 12 / Eph 4:11-12)
+3\ To meet the needs of the current congregation and beyond by identifying and releasing pastoral gifting, releasing members into their works of service, and encouraging the church to care for one another (2 Tim 2:2; 1 Cor 12 / Eph 4:11-12)

-Our expectation is that those who serve on the forum will be active not just in spotting and meeting pastoral needs within their site, but that they will also be those who identify and release others within the site who may have developing pastoral gifting and will encourage the members of their site to outwork the biblical model of body ministry, and genuinely be a community that care for one another.
-Site Representatives are active in overseeing, not doing, all the pastoral work in their site.
+Our expectation is that those who serve on the forum will be active not just in spotting and meeting pastoral needs, but that they will also be those who identify and release others who may have developing pastoral gifting and will encourage church members to outwork the biblical model of body ministry, and genuinely be a community that care for one another.

 Our members have works of service that God has prepared for them, ant our privilege as leaders is to try and help people identify and use their gifts for the good of the church.